 Top beauticians and hairdressers are updated on the latest beauty and hair products in India and abroad.
 Nirmala says, “The client has every right to know what is being used on her skin and hair, this shouldn’t be kept a secret.”

 A good beautician will ask you what products or ingredients you are allergic to before giving you a facial.

 Hygiene and Cleanliness

 A good beauty parlour will be concerned about hygiene and cleanliness.
 Beauty, health, fitness are after all inter-connected.
 A beauty parlour which doesn’t meet the standards of health and cleanliness isn’t for you.
 Avoid salons and beauty parlours with hair strewn all over the floor and clogged sinks.

-A beauty parlor or salon needn’t have a plush décor.
+A beauty parlour or salon needn’t have a plush décor.
 It just may be simple yet tastefully furnished.
 The ambience should make it easy for you to relax.
-After all you’ve come to the beauty parlour or salon to rejuvenate.
+After all, you’ve come to the beauty parlour or salon to rejuvenate.
 Adds Nirmala, “The rooms should be well lit and not dark and dingy.
 Only select areas like massage rooms may be slightly dim.”